Alternativer - DagsHub - WebCatalog

 databricks.com

-Databricks er et firma grundlagt af de oprindelige skabere af Apache Spark.
-Databricks voksede ud af AMPLab-projektet ved University of California, Berkeley, der var involveret i at lave Apache Spark, en open source distribueret computerramme bygget oven på Scala.
-Databricks udvikler en webbaseret p...
+Databricks er et selskap grunnlagt av de opprinnelige skaperne av Apache Spark.
+Databricks vokste ut av AMPLab-prosjektet ved University of California, Berkeley, som var involvert i å lage Apache Spark, et distribuert datarammeverk med åpen kildekode bygget på toppen av Scala.
+Databricks utvikler en...

 Deepnote